Coding for a Cause

 We kicked things off on the second day with a hearty breakfast in the KfW offices, fueling ourselves for another day of innovation and collaboration.

-Our morning began with an insightful presentation on agile software development, a topic that resonated deeply with us as we aimed to optimize our workflows and project management strategies.
+Our morning began with a crisp and succinct presentation on agile software development.
+This gave us the right puch to optimize our workflows and project management strategies.

-With newfound knowledge in our arsenal, we dove back into the trenches, continuing our work on various fronts: cloud configuration, linting, Cypress testing, Terraform, and Kubernetes.
+With this knowledge in our arsenal, we returned into the trenches, continuing our work on various fronts: cloud configuration, linting, Cypress testing, Terraform, and Kubernetes.
 The day stretched long, but we were determined to conquer each challenge, one after the other.
 Our code evolved, our skills sharpened, and our teamwork grew stronger with every step of the way.

 Shows a group of IT folks sitting at desks focussed on their computer screens.